Sunday 21 July 2013

 Common Darter male

 Neither of us had seen a Black Darter so were not sure exactly what to look for except that the male was mainly black with yellow markings on the thorax and abdomen.We scanned the dragonflies but could see nothing that fitted the description.
 Time drifted by.
-Thirty possibly forty minutes at the most elapsed.
-I slowly walked the favoured margin of pond and heathery surrounds and after a short while, a small, slender and inconsequential dragonfly flew up briefly from the grasses and heather before settling back on a heather twig.
+Thirty, possibly forty minutes at the most elapsed.
+I slowly walked the favoured margin of pond and heathery surrounds and after a short while, a small, slender and inconsequential dragonfly flew up briefly from the grass and heather before settling back on a heather spike.

 Male Black Darter